harryZhangtt/portfolioTracker/README.md

 Features

-Portfolio Management
+1.Portfolio Management
 Store ticker symbols, number of shares, and average cost in a local SQLite database (portfolio.db).
 Supports both traditional stocks (e.g., AAPL, NVDA) and cryptocurrencies (via a custom mapping to Yahoo Finance tickers, e.g., ETH -> ETH-USD).
 Automated Price Updates

-Fetches historical or latest prices from Yahoo Finance.
+2.Fetches historical or latest prices from Yahoo Finance.
 Merges fetched prices with your portfolio data to calculate daily valuations.
 Gain/Loss and Percentage Allocation

-Calculates each position’s share of the total portfolio.
+3.Calculates each position’s share of the total portfolio.
 Computes PnL (profit and loss) amounts and percentages for each holding.
 State Management

-Uses tracker_state.json to store the last run date, so it won’t repeatedly fetch the same data.
+4.Uses tracker_state.json to store the last run date, so it won’t repeatedly fetch the same data.
 Keeps track of available funds (cash balance) between sessions.
 Command-Line Interface

-Provides commands for transactions (buy/sell), re-running the tracker, importing new portfolios, and exporting data.
+5.Provides commands for transactions (buy/sell), re-running the tracker, importing new portfolios, and exporting data.
 A simple menu-driven system that sets a 30-second timeout to avoid hanging.
 Aggregate and Historical Data

-Daily snapshots of your portfolio are stored in aggregate_portfolio.db.
+6.Daily snapshots of your portfolio are stored in aggregate_portfolio.db.
 Historical price data is saved in price_data.db, avoiding repeated downloads from Yahoo Finance.
 Directory and File Structure

 your-project/
 │